Day of the Dead (Mexico): How to Celebrate Día de Muertos Like a Local

 Even if it’s not a traditional activity, it’s a grand celebration of Mexican popular culture and I really recommend attending if you’re there during this time of the year. 😍

 - The date and time change every year.
-In 2024, it will take place on Saturday, November 2, starting at 2pm from Puerta de los Leones towards the Zocalo (3 hours).
+It starts at 2pm from Puerta de los Leones towards the Zocalo (3 hours).

 Grand Illumination of the Day of the Dead (30 oct)